ddsouz5/bioinf-notes/README.md

 Cron by default sends emails with the output of the command.
 If you don’t want to get emails you can pipe the cron comands to /dev/null or to a log file

     59 */6 * * * 30 17 * * * rsync –av --delete /path/to/source /home/mark/rsync/daily >> log.file

+## Set-up NFS server

+# On server end

+    sudo apt-get install nfs-kernel-server
+    gedit /etc/exports

+To export our directories to a local network 192.168.1.0/24, we add the following line to /etc/exports

+    /home            192.168.0.1/24(rw,sync,no_root_squash,no_subtree_check)

+*Note: Note that when locking down which clients can map an export by setting the IP address, you can either specify an address range (as shown above) using a subnet mask, or you can list a single IP address followed by the options.
+Using a subnet mask for single client's full IP address is **not** required.
+Just use something like 192.168.1.123(rw).
+There are a couple options for specifying the subnet mask.
+One style is 255.255.255.0.
+The other style is /24 as shown.
+Both styles should work.
+The subnet mask marks which part of IP address must be evaluated. *

+Export file

+    exportfs -a

+Restart the service

+    sudo service nfs-kernel-server restart
+    sudo service idmapd restart  #Optional
+    sudo modprobe nfs  #if error message 'mount.nfs4: No such device'

+# On client end

+    sudo apt-get install nfs-common rpcbind

+create the NFS directory mount point

+    sudo mkdir -p /mnt/nfs/home

+mount the NFS shared content in the client machine

+    sudo mount -t nfs4 192.168.0.1/home /mnt/nfs/home/

+Cross check

+    sudo mount -t nfs
+    showmount -e <NFS server name>

+Restart nfs-common (optional)

+    sudo service idmapd restart

+Unmount

+    sudo umount /mnt/nfs/home

+For unmount if umount is hanging

+    sudo umount -f -l /mnt/nfs/home
+    sudo service nfs-kernel-server restart (on *server* side, optional) sudo service idmapd restart (on *client* side, optional)